1957 Pacific hurricane season: Hurricane Twelve

 The strongest storm of the season, Hurricane Twelve, was first identified as a tropical depression several hundred miles southwest of Sonora, Mexico on October 20.
 Tracking northeastward, the system gradually intensified into a tropical storm.
 Late on October 21, the storm underwent a brief period of explosive intensification, strengthening from a 50 mph tropical storm to a 140 mph Category 4 hurricane in roughly six hours.
 The hurricane maintained this intensity for a further six hours before making landfall near Mazatlán.
 Rapid weakening took place as the hurricane moved inland, with the system dissipating during the afternoon of October 22.

 Throughout the affected region, eight people were killed by the storm.
 Extensive property damage was reported in the region, including the complete collapse of the local baseball stadium.
 Power lines and telegraph wires were downed throughout the region and high winds reportedly tossed vehicles into buildings.
 Many shrimp trawlers sank in the storm, leaving substantial losses in Mexico's shrimping industry.
+Damage was estimated at US$8 million.